Once you have made a significant investment in buying a house, you want to do literally everything to ensure its safety and well-being.

 Prolonged exposure to elevated levels of radon can pose serious health risks, majorly an increased likelihood of lung cancer.

-To give you a better know-how about this deadly threat, we'll first discuss what is radon and its signs that might suggest that it exists within your home.
+To give you a better know-how about this deadly threat, we'll first discuss what radon is and signs that might suggest it exists within your home.

 What Is Radon?